-- Absinthe: Also known as “the Green Fairy,” this anise-flavored, high-proof spirit packs a punch in cocktails or on its own.
+Absinthe: Also known as “the Green Fairy,” this bright green, anise-flavored, high-proof spirit packs a punch in cocktails or on its own.
 Some swear that it can induce psychedelic properties, so a few lucky drinkers may think they’re seeing leprechauns after imbibing this one.

-- Baby Guinness: You’ve heard of Guinness, but have you heard of a Baby Guinness?
-A layered shot drink that mixes coffee liqueur with Irish cream, this drink looks exactly like a tiny Guinness beer and is very easy to make.
+Baby Guinness: You’ve heard of Guinness, but have you heard of a Baby Guinness?
+A layered shot drink that mixes coffee liqueur with Irish cream, this drink looks just like a tiny Guinness beer and is surprisingly easy to make.